Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 Why is our model flat when it should predict tip deflections along this sudden dip?

 Because we have made a terribly simplistic assumption concerning our *phase angle*.
-[Equation 3](#eq_03) expresses the phase angle between the forcing function and the tip deflection as a function of the forcing function frequency.
+[Equation 3](#eq_3) is the phase angle between the forcing function and the response.
 This implicitly assumes the forcing function is zero at the start of each revolution.
-This is almost certainly untrue.
 In practice, the phase angle of the forcing function is almost certainly unknown.
 We therefore need to solve the forcing function offset as well.

 ## Amplitude and phase offsets

 We have diagnosed what's wrong with our model: it does not account for amplitude and phase offsets.
 How do we fix it?
 Let's start with the phase offset.
-This is a simple adjustment: we just add a constant term to the argument of the cosine function in [Equation 1](#eq_1).
+This is a simple adjustment: we just add a constant term to the argument of the cosine function from [Equation 1](#eq_1).

 The new equation is given below: